SmogDr/edar_coursebook/docs/03-rprog2.md

-directory that is one level above the current directory is also known as the **parent directory**), which in this case is to `RCourseFall2015`, and then down within that directory to `Week2_Aug31`, then to `example_data`, and then to look wihtin that directory for the file `heat_mort.csv`.
+directory that is one level above the current directory is also known as the **parent directory**), which in this case is to `RCourseFall2015`, and then down within that directory to `Week2_Aug31`, then to `example_data`, and then to look within that directory for the file `heat_mort.csv`.

 The relative pathname to read this file while R is working in the `CourseTest` directory would be: